rust-lang-ru/book/rustbook-ru/nostarch/chapter18.md

 ## Using Trait Objects That Allow for Values of Different Types

-In Chapter 8, we mentioned that one limitation of vectors is that they can store elements of only one type.
+In Chapter 8, we mentioned that one limitation of vectors is that they can склад elements of only one type.
 We created a workaround in Listing 8-9 where we defined a `SpreadsheetCell` enum that had variants to hold integers, floats, and text.
-This meant we could store different types of data in each cell and still have a vector that represented a row of cells.
+This meant we could склад different types of data in each cell and still have a vector that represented a row of cells.
 This is a perfectly good solution when our interchangeable items are a fixed set of types that we know when our code is compiled.